What Causes Shoulder Arthritis?

 - Aerobic Exercise: For overall fitness, targeted aerobic benefits, and increased blood flow and oxygenation to arthritic joints.

-- Range of Motion Exercises: This is essential to preventing or limiting the shoulder stiffness that occurs with shoulder arthritis.
+- Range of Motion Exercises: This is essential to preventing or limiting the shoulder stiffness that occurs with stiff shoulder.
 This involves stretching to help restore more normal flexion, abduction, external and internal rotation of the shoulder joint.

 - Gentle Strengthening Exercise: Gently restoring muscle strength to the muscle groups that support and stabilize the shoulder, particularly the rotator cuff and deltoid.

-Speak to an orthopedic shoulder specialist or a physical therapist before performing any exercises for shoulder arthritis.
+Speak to an orthopedic shoulder specialist or a physical therapist before performing any shoulder arthritis exercises.

 What are Shoulder Osteoarthritis Surgical Treatment Options?

 If non-surgical treatment of one’s shoulder arthritis is no longer effective and one’s pain is severe, with there being pain preventing sleep and/or limiting activities of daily living, then surgery may be indicated.
 There are two surgical options that may be recommended depending on the condition:

 - Arthroscopy: Mild or moderate glenohumeral arthritis may be treated with arthroscopic shoulder surgery.
 Typically, the damaged joint is cleaned out–known as a debridement– removing bone spurs and repairing any tearing of the rotator cuff or bicep tendons.
 Arthroscopy does not cure arthritis and further treatments may be needed later on.
 However, this can often decrease pain and improve function.